Titanium

 Properties

-The low density of Ti in combination with its high strength made Ti to a very successful Material in the Aerospace industry.
-Ti is used in engines, housings, landing gears, superchargers, body construction as well as many other Applications.
-Roughly 10% of the weight of a modern Airplane belongs to Ti parts.
+The unique combination of low density and high strength has made titanium (Ti) one of the most successful materials in the aerospace industry.
+Titanium is widely used in engines, housings, landing gears, superchargers, and body construction, with roughly 10% of the weight of a modern airplane consisting of titanium parts.

 Our products